 Written by Sean McPheat |

-When we work with Key Account Managers (KAMs) we are often impressed by their knowledge, skillsets and attitudes that drive them to success.
+When we work with Sales People on our Key Account Management Training open course we are often impressed by their knowledge, skill-sets and attitudes that drive them to success.

 So that we can share their successful attributes and maybe model their behaviours, we have put together some ideas that drive their progress.